dictation-toolbox/Caster/docs/Getting_Started/Choose_Recognition_Engine.md

 # Choose a Speech Recognition Engine

-Caster currently supports the following speech recognition engines on Microsoft Windows Vista through Windows 10.
+Caster currently supports the following speech recognition engines on Microsoft Windows 10 through Windows 11.
 This is a brief overview of the supported speech recognition engines.
+Windows Vista and Windows 8 may work but are no longer supported.

 ## Dragon NaturallySpeaking